Aerocatia/halopc-revised/BUGS.md

 ## shader_transparent_water

 - Mipmaps are handled incorrectly, causing water bump effects to fail.
-    - No fix.
+    - Fixed with Chimera or Ringworld.

 ## unit_hud_interface, weapon_hud_interface

 - Meters do not fade to another color.
-    - Fixed in ringworld.
-Can also be faked with color meter bitmaps.
-These only work with the Gearbox meter channel order.
+    - Fixed in Ringworld.
+Can also be faked by stacking meters that fade to transparent in opposite directions for each color.
 - Meter state blending is imprecise, causing pixels to be enabled when they should not be (and vice versa).
     - No fix.
 Exact meter values should still be used, however you need 1px of padding around all meter elements, including the edge.
 This requirement is why the Xbox HUD can not be directly used, as the elements are too small to include the padding.
 - Multitexture overlays do not blend correctly.